 It is also useful to talk about your transferable skills, for example how you can work effectively in teams and communicate with others to solve problems effectively.

 How do I gain work experience?

 A year-long placement or summer internship is a fantastic opportunity to gain some work experience.

 University of Nottingham students have recently completed year-in-industry placements with companies such as Microsoft, ARM, Ocado, BMW and the Met Office.
 The Year In Industry scheme (YINI), based at University Park, can also help you source a year-in-industry placement.

 Shorter-term work experience or internships will also help when you are applying.
 Internship and placement opportunities can be found on Gradcracker, Prospects and Rate My Placement websites, as well as My Career.

-We also have the Nottingham Internship Scheme where students are placed in local work experience opportunities during the Easter and summer vacations.
+We also have the Nottingham Internship Scheme where UoN students apply for placements in local companies during the Easter and summer vacations.

 As well as formal work experience, it may also be useful for you to gain coding experience through student societies or volunteering.
 Hacksoc offers opportunities and encourages students from all disciplines to gain coding experience.
 Any development projects as part of your course, extra-curricular projects, or even personal projects at home, will add value to your CV.